-Richard Rainey is an intellectual property trial and appellate litigator who has resolved a wide range of matters, including patent infringement cases, trade secret disputes, and cybersecurity threats, in diverse technological areas across many industries.
-Mr. Rainey, a registered patent attorney, also has substantial experience in matters before various patent offices around the world, including various pre- and post-grant proceedings.
+Richard Rainey specializes in trials and appeals of intellectual property disputes, including patent infringement cases, trade secret disputes, and cybersecurity threats, in diverse technological areas across many industries.
+As a registered patent attorney, he also has substantial experience in matters before the USPTO including various pre- and post-grant review proceedings such as IPRs.
 His practice includes intellectual property counseling, such as a strategic patent portfolio analysis.

-Mr. Rainey rejoined the firm in 2015 after serving for three and a half years in GE's Corporate legal department as GE’s Global Chief IP Litigator and head of GE’s Intellectual Property Litigation Center of Excellence, which is responsible for all of GE's IP disputes.
-During his time with GE, Mr. Rainey oversaw GE's multi-jurisdictional patent dispute with one of its largest competitors, which included the largest patent jury verdict in GE's history.
-He also argued and won two Federal Circuit appeals in patent cases.
+Mr. Rainey served for three and a half years in GE's Corporate legal department as GE’s Global Chief IP Litigator and head of GE’s Intellectual Property Litigation Center of Excellence, which has world-wide responsibility for GE's IP disputes.
+During his time with GE, Mr. Rainey oversaw GE's multi-jurisdictional patent dispute with one of its largest competitors, which included the largest patent jury verdict for GE in its history.
 In addition, Mr. Rainey investigated and litigated a number of cybersecurity matters for GE, including both civil and criminal actions.
 He routinely counseled GE’s diverse businesses on intellectual property strategy, which extended to supporting GE’s efforts on the policy front regarding various proposed reforms in intellectual property law at both the state and federal level.